flhofer/dell_TB16_firmware/README.md

 I've spent some time tweaking and fixing most issues with the Dock, especially finding different ways to flash the firmware with non-Windows and non-Dell hardware.

 The Power button works only on Dell PCs, though.
-Is there a script somewhere that would make it work on others, too?
+Is there a script somewhere that would also make it work on others?

 > [!Note]
 > This procedure may also work for the peers Dell WD15, Dell TB15 (retired), and Dell TB18DC, as they share most of the components.
 In any case, I'm not responsible for any damages caused by these instructions.